benvaljean/benvaljean.github.io/_posts/2008-09-17-Restore_using_NTBACKUP_(Exchange).markdown

-    retried as it is vital to restore the Exchange DB to the point just before it failed. - Retry the restore in the first instance and if an error occurs that prevents a decent restore.env file from being created or none at all skip to: When Log file replay/hard recovery is not available.
+    retried as it is vital to restore the Exchange DB to the point just before it failed. - Retry the restore in the first instance and if an error occurs that prevents a decent restore.env file from being created or none at all see When Log file replay/hard recovery is not available.
 6. Copy all the log files available as they are without renaming the files to the same directory as the IS database files.
 7. Cd to the eseutil folder, c:\\\\program files\\\\exchsvr\\\\bin by